-At first, YRG explained that when participants ask questions, they are requested to state his/her name, village name and how they are affected by the project.
+At first, DD explained that when participants ask questions, they are requested to state his/her name, village name and how they are affected by the project at this time.
 He also requested participants to avoid asking the same questions due to time limitation.